What is orchestration?

 • Configure the operating system.

-• Submit a ticket to the ITSM system to notify the system activation.
+• Submit a ticket to the ITSM system to notify the system of activation.

 • Update the firewall.